Stocks lurch lower, bonds jump as virus variant spooks investors

 "Reopening hopes could be dashed."

+"I don't think there's any going to back to the pre-COVID-19 world," said Mark Arnold, chief investment officer at Hyperion Asset Management in Brisbane.

+"We're just going to get mutations through time and that's going to change the way people operate in the economy.
+That's just reality."

-Equity selling in Asia has global shares (.MIWD00000PUS), on course for their worst week since early October.
+Global shares (.MIWD00000PUS) are on course for their worst week since early October.
 Dow Jones futures fell 1% , while FTSE futures fell 1.9%.

 Moves in Treasuries were also sharp at the longer end, with 10-year Treasury yields down eight bps to 1.5618% and 30-year yields down 7 bps to 1.8963%.